kauanhindlmayer/mirai-docs/en/guide/invite-members.md

 The added users will receive an email notification and will be able to access the project.

-## Important Note on New Users
+> [!NOTE]

-Currently, it is not possible to invite users who do not yet have a Mirai account.
+> Currently, it is not possible to invite users who do not yet have a Mirai account.
 New users must first create an account before they can be added to a project.